lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 By construction, an EDHOC_Application_Profile object conveys information that pertains to the execution of EDHOC.
 This includes, e.g., information about transporting and processing EDHOC messages during an EDHOC session.
 An EDHOC_Application_Profile object does not convey information that does not play a role in completing an EDHOC execution.
 For instance, this includes the size of outputs of the EDHOC_Exporter interface (see {{Section 4.2.1 of RFC9528}}), or properties and features of protocols other than EDHOC itself that build on the results from an EDHOC session (e.g., the version of the application protocol subsequently used).

 The CBOR map encoding an EDHOC_Application_Profile object MUST include the element "app_prof" defined in this document.
-The value of the element "app_prof" is the unique identifier of the EDHOC application profile described by the EDHOC_Application_Profile object.
+The value of the element "app_prof" is the unique identifier of the EDHOC application profile described by the instance of the EDHOC_Application_Profile object in question.
 The identifier is taken from the 'Profile ID' column of the "EDHOC Application Profiles" registry defined in this document and encoded as a CBOR integer.

 In addition to "app_prof", the CBOR map MUST include the elements "methods" and "cred_types".